-The Shoreham Adur Tidal Walls project (led by the Environment Agency) will deliver a major piece of infrastructure for Adur, and has implications for the timing of some strategic sites within the Adur Local Plan.
-The development of certain sites is dependent on improving the West and East banks of the River Adur by raising existing defences to provide a higher standard of protection.
+The Shoreham Adur Tidal Walls project (led by the Environment Agency) will deliver a major piece of infrastructure for Adur, and has implications for the timing of some a strategic sites allocation (Shoreham Airport) within the Adur Local Plan.
+The development of certain sites is dependent on improving the West East and East West banks of the River Adur by raising existing defences to provide a higher standard of protection.
 Funding for the Shoreham Adur Tidal Walls has been secured through growth funding via the Strategic Economic Partnership.
 It should be noted that the Shoreham Adur Tidal Walls project does not include flood defences required for the Shoreham Harbour regeneration area.
 Delivery of these defences is being addressed through a separate project which will ultimately link into the Shoreham Adur Tidal Walls scheme.
-(Flood defences for the Shoreham Harbour regeneration area will be in part funded by monies from the Strategic Economic Plan and the Environment Agency as well as developer contributions).
+(Flood defences for the Shoreham Harbour regeneration area will be in part funded by monies from the Local Economic Partnership and the Environment Agency as well as developer contributions).

-The scheme for both the West and East banks has been costed at £25 million and is now fully funded.
-(This includes funding from the Strategic Economic
+The scheme for both the West East and East West banks has been costed at £25 million and is now fully funded.
+(This includes £6m funding from the Local Economic Partnership).
+Detailed design work is now underway, with eConstruction is anticipated to commence in 2016 2015 / 16 (indicative dates). and is predicted to take two and a half years.

-Plan).
-Detailed design work is now underway, with construction anticipated to commence 2015 / 16 (indicative dates).
 Key: ADC - Adur District Council; WSCC - West Sussex County Council, SDNP - South Downs National Park.
 Please note that all outcomes/ indicators will be reported in the Adur Annual Monitoring Report, throughout the lifetime of the Local Plan, unless indicated otherwise.